Introduction

 Upon termination, any unvested shares will return back to the company.
 Depending on the details of the company's Stock Incentive Plan, and the reason you leave the company, you will have a certain timeframe to exercise any of your vested shares, known as the Post Termination Exercise window, or PTE.
 For example, most companies give a 90 day or three-month PTE for voluntary or involuntary terminations.
 Terminations due to death or disability typically provide a longer PTE window between 12-18 months.
 If you are terminated with cause, there will most likely be no PTE and all shares may be forfeit upon termination.
 Your company may have different PTE periods that are described in the Stock Incentive Plan documents you will receive with your grant.

+I'm ready to exercise my options.
+Now what?
 There is a simple process to exercise your stock options in the platform.
 See this article for information on how to exercise your stock options.

 Screenshots are for illustrative purposes only.